Bobby Joe Green: Professional career

 During his fourteen-season NFL career, Green appeared in 187 games, kicking 970 punts for 41,317 yards (an average of 42.6 yards per kick).
 He also completed six of ten passing attempts for 103 yards.

 Life after the NFL

 Green returned to Gainesville, Florida after his professional football career ended, and started a specialty advertising business.
 Green also served as a volunteer kicking coach for the Florida Gators under head football coaches Charley Pell and Galen Hall from 1979 to 1989.
-In May of 2019 Green was rated #97 on the Chicago Bears top 100 list.
+In May 2019 Green was rated #97 on the Chicago Bears top 100 list.

 Green died as a result of a heart attack in his Gainesville home on the morning of May 28, 1993; he was 57 years old.
 He was survived by his wife Martha Jane and their son and daughter.